NunoSempere/tools.sentinel-team.org/TWITTER_API_README.md

 // Usage
 const client = new FilterJobClient();
 client.startFilter({
-  question: "Does this tweet discuss AI?",
+  filter_question: "Does this tweet discuss AI?",
+  summarization_question: "What are the main AI developments discussed?",
   list: "ai-og"
 }).then(results => {
   console.log('Filter completed:', results.data.results);